 In my role at XYZ Bank, I am the first point of contact for customers who are attending the branch.
 It is my role to triage their enquiry and refer them to the relevant contact within the bank.
 The key skills I have developed in this role are:

 So, in this case, would you drop the skills section?

 Yeah, I probably would.
 If you are going to include your transferable skills in your Experience or Career Summary section, including a separate list of skills would be repetitive.
 Perhaps instead you could create a separate section for your career achievements or include some testimonials.

 If your transition is because of qualifications, then you should definitely highlight them in your resume.
-If you have a degree, you should always include it as even if it is not in a relevant field, it does give some weighting to your application.
-A lot of employers aren’t really fussy about what you studied at university; having the piece of paper is what counts.
+If you have a degree, you should always include it, even if it is not in a relevant field.
+It does give some weighting to your application.
+A lot of employers aren’t really fussy about what you studied at university.
+Having the piece of paper is what counts.
 If your qualifications are in the new industry, make sure you include them at the very top of your resume.
-If you have got qualifications that aren't necessarily relevant but you still want to include them as a demonstration of your commitment to professional development, think about putting the qualifications section at the bottom of your resume.
+When your qualifications aren't necessarily relevant but you still want to include them as a demonstration of your commitment to professional development, think about putting the qualifications section at the bottom of your resume.

 If in doubt, cut it out.
 Don't waste valuable resume real estate with irrelevant info.

 If you have read some of my other posts you might already know how important I think cover letters are.
-Whilst it is great to mention your career change on your resume, your cover letter offers you a wider opportunity to explain the reasons for your transition and provide supporting evidence as to why you are capable of moving into the new role.
+Whilst it is great to mention your career change on your resume, your cover letter offers you a wider opportunity to explain the reasons for your transition.
+You can also provide supporting evidence as to why you are capable of moving into the new role.

-If you are changing your career path you should devote a paragraph in your resume to explaining your transition.
+If you're changing your career path you should devote a paragraph in your resume to explaining your transition.
 Ideally this should include your reason for the change - this is where you think back to point 1 and refer to your motivators!